When should I eat Fuel For Fire?

 Absolutely.
 Fuel For Fire is a great alternative to the high-sugar, empty calorie drinks and snacks that so many kids consume.
 Parents can feel good knowing that their kids are getting some protein alongside the healthy, real-food carbs that Fuel For Fire blends deliver.
 The amount of protein in a single Fuel For Fire is appropriate for an active child to consume, and it's an easy way to get some vitamins and fiber into our little ones.
 And kids seem to love squeezing their food these days, so Fuel For Fire is right up their alley.

 Does Fuel For Fire need to be refrigerated?

-Nope, none of our products require refrigeration before they are opened.
-The ingredients in every Pack are heated, pasteurized, and packaged in such a way that ensures shelf stability.
+None of our products require refrigeration before they are opened.
+The ingredients in every pack are pasteurized and packaged in such a way that ensures shelf stability.
 Fuel For Fire should be stored at room temperature.
-While refrigeration is not necessary, FFF is super refreshing when consumed cold, so throw a few in your fridge and give it a try.
+While refrigeration is not necessary, Fuel For Fire is super refreshing when consumed cold, so throw a few in your fridge and give it a try.
 Once opened, if you don't consume the whole pack at once, it should be refrigerated and enjoyed within 24 hours.

 Is Fuel For Fire gluten-free?